DIS_1A

 HOSPITAL COURSE: The patient was admitted on January 2009 1/29, with increasing nausea, vomiting, abdominal pain, and abdominal distention in the setting of progressive hepatic metastasis from gastric carcinoma.
 Additional history per HPI.

-Weak, chronically ill appearing.
+PHYSICAL EXAM: Weak, chronically ill appearing.

 Blood pressure 128/80, pulse 70, he is 96 with orthostatic changes noted in HPI, respirations 22−24.
 HEENT: Scleral icterus.
 Pharynx dry.
 Oral mucosa, no ulcers.
 LUNGS: Scattered crackles at base.
 COR: S1 and S2, regular.
 ABDOMEN: Distended with increased hepatomegaly and tenderness in abdomen without rebound or guarding.
 Bowel sounds are normal.
 Markedly distended abdomen with shifting dullness.
 EXTREMITIES: No cyanosis or clubbing.
 Trace edema.